 More content -> More ranking keywords -> More organic traffic

 Changing the website theme to be more Adsense friendly.
 I was noticing how other niche website developers with statistics and website size similar to my NS1 were making significantly more income each month from Adsense than me.

 I decided to get my hands dirty by reaching out to a few of them to see what it is I’m doing wrong.
-I was very appreciative to receive a response from Jason at Real Online Income Reports.
+I was very appreciative to receive a response from.
 Basically he confirmed what a lot of us have probably already read – the Google “Heat Map” to some degree is still the best guideline for ad placement.

 In case you’ve never seen it, Google used to publish a color-coded heat map of suggested placements for their Adsense advertising.
 (There is even a WordPress theme built entirely around it’s concept).
 Why would Google do that?
 Think about – the better you do with your ads, the better they do as well.
 Google has since moved away from this heat map concept and have some new suggestions for advertisement placement best-practices.
 In case you’d like to see what the old heat map looked like, here it is:

 For my NS1 specifically, the problem it had was that hardly any ads were above the fold.
 So for the sake of experimentation, I went ahead and found a different WordPress theme that was more conducive to the layout he suggested.

 Looking back at the increased revenue per individual ad, I’d say it certainly helped!